mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 * Message feedback syncing is not currently available for MMS.
 * Consent management operates at the SMS channel level for MMS.

+## Fragments guardrails {#fragments-guardrails}

+* Visual fragments are only available for the Email channel.
+* Expression fragments are not available for the Web and In-app channels.

 ## Journey guardrails {#journeys-guardrails}

 ### General journey guardrails {#journeys-guardrails-journeys}